E1Bos/VALocker/readme.md

-# VaLocker - Valorant Agent Locker
+# VALocker - Valorant Agent Locker

-VaLocker is a Python program that allows you to automatically lock in your desired Valorant agent quickly and reliably.
+VALocker is a Python program that allows you to automatically lock in your desired Valorant agent quickly and reliably.
 It helps you secure your favorite agent during the agent selection phase, saving you time and ensuring you don't miss out on playing your preferred character.

 ## Features

+- Provides a user-friendly GUI for easy interaction.
 - Installs all necessary dependencies automatically.
-- Provides a user-friendly GUI for easy interaction.
 - Allows the window to be minimized into an icon.
 - Load-to-lock time of 100ms on average.
+- Auto-detects game end screen for set-and-forget relocking.
 - Supports map-specific agent locking.
+- Random agent mode allows random agent selection from a pool, adding variety and reducing repetition.
+- ExclusiSelect disables random agents after they're picked, ensuring a new agent every time.
+- Hover mode allows you to select an agent without locking them.
 - Safe mode adds random delays to the locking process for a more cautious approach.
   - Low 300-500ms
   - Medium 500-800ms
   - High 800-1000ms
-- Hover mode allows you to select an agent without locking them.
-- Random agent mode allows random agent selection from a pool, adding variety and reducing repetition.
-- ExclusiSelect disables random agents after they're picked, ensuring a new agent every time.
-- Tracks and displays average time to lock in agents.
+- Tracks and displays average time to lock and last lock in real time.
-- Auto-detects game end screen for set-and-forget relocking.
+- Selects random part of agent and locking button to deter detection.
 - Allows for multiple save files for different accounts and configurations.

 ## Installation